zaporylie/php-vipps/README.md

 After recent changes to Vipps architecture there is no longer need to authorize each request using cert files.
 Authorization is now token-based and you can generate tokens yourself using Merchant Integration Environment.
-Please contact vippstech@dnb.no in order to access [Vipps Developer Portal].
+Please contact integration@dnb.no in order to access [Vipps Developer Portal].

 ## Quick start